-- Note that for a "Traditional" service, it is desirible to record the Organ Prelude for the benefit of Shut-ins.
-This is done by using the Choir mics to pick up the organ.
+- Note that for a "Traditional" service, it is desirable to record the Organ Prelude for the benefit of Shut-ins.
+This is done by using the *main stage mic to pick up the organ (using the main stage mic avoids the foot noise when the choir enters)*.
 The Postlude is also desired.

 - If there is only one service (Combined Service), we record the entire service for the Shut-ins.